Potteries Museum Spitfire Exhibition Hall, Stoke-on-Trent

 The project demanded engagement with various stakeholders including the city mayor, planning officers, museum curator and the interest group responsible restoring the Spitfire.
 We needed to balance various design aspirations from different stakeholders, including the protection of historical artefacts from vibrations during ground investigations and the improvement of pedestrian accessibility outside the museum building.
 The museum cafe and theatre needed to remain operational throughout site investigations and enabling works, to limit the overall duration of the shutdown period.

-To accelerate the design programme and recover time lost by the gas main discovery, we collaborated with the design and build contractor to issue sub-contractor packages during the council's process to approve detailed designs, meaning we were able to mobilise to commence main construction immediately after the project received full council approval.
+To accelerate the design programme and recover time lost by the gas main discovery, we collaborated with the design and build contractor, Morgan Sindall, to issue sub-contractor packages during the council's process to approve detailed designs, meaning we were able to mobilise to commence main construction immediately after the project received full council approval.

 Due to the challenging ground conditions, we confirmed that piling deep through the layers of made ground was required to reach suitable ground beneath.
 This approach was supported by a lightweight structural design for the building, and the use of the museum building as a retaining structure.